Yuva0209/Interactive-Quiz/README.md

 ### Scalability Notes
 - Current architecture supports single-instance deployment
 - Question bank can be externalized to database for dynamic content
-- Server can be enhanced with API endpoints for quiz management
 - Frontend architecture supports component extraction for reusability

 ## Changelog